facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

 <img src="/blog/assets/fvc-layout.png" width="640"/>

 If it is a vertical VirtualizedList, the `layout.layoutMeasurement.height` in the `nativeEvent` is assigned to `visibleLength`; which is the height of viewable region here.
-Also, in a vertical VirtualizedList, the `layout.layoutMeasurement.height` is equal to viewportHeight.
+Also, in a vertical VirtualizedList, the `layout.layoutMeasurement.height` is equal to `viewportHeight`.

 ### Overview